contolini/quick-gist/README.md

 quickGist({
   content: 'gists are fun',
   description: 'This gist is the best', // Optional
-  public: false // Whether the gist should be public or unlisted.
+  public: false, // Whether the gist should be public or unlisted.
 Defaults to false (unlisted).
-  enterpriseOnly: false // Prohibit posting to GitHub.com.
+  enterpriseOnly: false. // Prohibit posting to GitHub.com.
 Defaults to false.
 Useful if you're posting company secrets.
+  fileExtension: 'md' // Optionally force a file extension if you don't want to rely on language-classifier.
 }, function(err, resp, data) {
   console.log(data);
 });